-With the rise of Siri, Alexa, and other AI assistants in our homes, cars, and everyday lives, it’s not surprising that Google’s investing significant efforts into SEO voice search.
+There has been a rise of Siri, Alexa, and other AI assistants in our homes, cars, and everyday lives.
+That's why it's not surprising that Google's investing significant efforts into SEO voice search.
 And as business owners and marketers, so should we.

 If you're not clear on the details, don't worry.

-Our guide is here to teach you everything you need to know about voice search, and search engine optimizing your site, so you get even more traffic.
+Our guide is here to teach you everything you need to know about voice search, so you get the most search traffic.

 What Is Voice Search?